Neville Street Groove, founded in Pittsburgh PA, relocated to Washington DC and all parts between.....

 From 1994 – 1996 Neville Street Groove became a regional touring band, playing over 350 shows throughout Pennsylvania, Ohio, West Virginia, New Jersey, Maryland, and Virginia, including colleges like Pitt, Penn State, West Virginia, Princeton, and Maryland, while also digging local roots in DC, College Park, Alexandria, Arlington, Fairfax, Falls Church, Loudon, Frederick, Baltimore, and Annapolis.

-NSG recorded three original albums along the way and had the honor of sharing the stage with many notable acts such as The James Cotton Blues Band, Steve Pryor Band, Billy Price, Danny Gatton, God Street Wine, New Riders of the Purple Sage, The Edgar Winter Group, New Potato Caboose, and Merl Saunders.
-They eventually parted ways amicably in 1996 with two blowout final shows at The Bayou in DC, and The Attic in Pittsburgh.
+NSG recorded three original albums along the way and had the honor of sharing the stage with many notable acts such as The James Cotton Blues Band, Steve Pryor Band, Billy Price, Danny Gatton, God Street Wine, New Riders of the Purple Sage, The Edgar Winter Group, Ekoostik Hookah, New Potato Caboose, and Merl Saunders.
+They eventually parted ways in 1996 with two blowout final shows at The Bayou in DC, and The Attic in Pittsburgh.